-The first thing I noticed about this cigar when I saw it (besides the simple typed “Dirty Rat” label) was the pigtail, which I have always loved on a cigar.
-(And I have always wondered how long it takes to make a tail like that on a cigar.)
+The first thing I noticed about this cigar when I saw it, besides the ultra simplistic bands, was the pigtail, which I have always loved on a cigar.
 The wrapper is a fairly dark chocolate brown, and there is a bit of oil, but not near as much as on the regular No. 9 or the Tatuaje T110.
 The cigar itself is very firm, but not overly much so, and it smells of pepper, sweet chocolate and cinnamon.
-The pre-light draw had flavors of pepper and cinnamon as well.
+The cold draw draw had flavors of pepper and cinnamon as well.

 Immediately after lighting it up, I was almost overwhelmed with a bomb of spice on my tongue and the back of my throat.
 Honestly, it surprised me with its intensity, and I was a bit taken aback by it.
 The spice did calm down a bit after the first twenty puffs or so, allowing me to taste a bit of chocolate and just a touch of oak.

-- Make no mistake (and don’t let the size fool you), this is one STRONG ASS cigar.
+- Make no mistake, this is one strong ass cigar.
 I was extremely surprised at how the strength in this stick snuck up on me, and I was literally shaking and sweating by the time I was finished.
 One minute I was checking Twitter posts, and the next I was breathing heavy and sweating like a pig.

 - The finish on this cigar was also excellent.
 I could tell that some very high quality tobacco was used to make it.

-- Like all of the new Drew Estates blends, the burn and draw on this cigar was nothing short of astounding.
-I don’t know what they are doing to make the sticks consistently burn like they do, but whatever it is, it is working…
+- Like all of the new Drew Estate blends, the burn and draw on this cigar was nothing short of astounding.
+I don’t know what they are doing to make the sticks consistently burn like they do, but whatever it is, it is working.

-- This was a fairly slow burning stick for its size, and the Final Smoking Time was 1 Hour and 45 minutes…
+- This was a fairly slow burning stick for its size, and the final smoking time was one hour and 45 minutes.